Long pants and a hoodie sweatshirt on a 95-degree day?

 The soapy water works, by the way, because insects of all kinds wear their skeletons on the outside.
 The cohesive property of water generally prevents the water from entering their exoskeleton, but soap breaks the surface tension of water.
 Soapy water ultimately drowns bees, wasps, hornets (and ants, if you’re battling them in the house) and for that reason is a very effective natural wasp killer.

 It shouldn’t matter whether you use conventional or natural dishsoap – if it cuts grease, it will get your stinging enemies!
 But of course I’d recommend natural cleaners for your health and the environment whenever possible.
+We get our natural cleaning products from Grove Collaborative and never run out – automation at its best!!

 Should You Kill Honeybees?